okynos/documentation.achiefs.github.io/docs/configuration-file.md

     Default value: `file`.

-    Defines the destination of the events.
+    It Defines the destination of the events.

     The supported options are [file, network, both].